AElfProject/AElf/docs/Introduction/quickstart.md

     ...
     ```

 Note that a more detailed section about the cli can be found [here].
+The last line should give you the path to the default **data directory**.

 ### Install Redis:
 You will now need to install Redis as our node needs a key-value database to store the blockchain data.

-...

 ### Node configuration:
 We have one last step before we can run the node, we have to set up some configuration.
 For this open the **appsettings.json** file at the root of the cloned AElf folder and edit the following sections: